 In order to get a better feel for how fast or slow you are working, you might consider using a desktop timer, Toggl, or stopwatch.
 Always exit EWOQ when taking a break, no matter how short.
 Do not count the time spent on breaks towards your billable hours.

 A company can’t just suddenly take away your pay when you put in the hours and did the required tasks to the best of your ability and as per your contract.
 There are some laws that protect freelancers and independent contractors, and if you are doing the work, then you should be paid.
 But for freelancers and independent contractors, your options are limited depending on what country you live in.

-- Before making any invoice correction, ask Appen for detailed clarification about RHP: what is the RPH ratio for all raters; what is your own RHP ratio, what is recommended RPH ratio, what is average recommended time for completion each type of tasks, ask them to provide list of average estimated time for completion for each type of tasks, ask why customer does not indicate recommended time for completion for many types of tasks.
-Be ready that they will not provide any info, because there is no official RHP approved by customer (Google).
+- Before making any invoice correction, ask Appen for detailed clarification about RHP: what is the RPH ratio for all raters; what is your own RHP ratio, what is recommended RPH ratio, what is the average recommended time for completing each type of tasks, ask them to provide a list of the average estimated time for completion for each type of tasks, ask why the customer does not provide AET for every task.

 If you have questions or comments then leave them below.